The primary goal of this quick start tutorial is to introduce you to Flussonic Media Server. By the end of this tutorial you will learn how to:

 Publishing will start.
 On the Media tab, you can see a stream for publishing that is automatically generated from the template:

-To see the result, open this address in the browser:
+To watch the stream, open this address in the browser:

 - Refer to the Publishing section to learn more about publishing video streams to Flussonic.